OsProgramadores/op-desafios/desafio-13/anthonylgf/java/README.md

 ```

 ## Obs
-- You must use Java 11 to run the program
+- You must use Java 17 to compile and run the program.